Causal inference in degenerate systems: An impossibility result

 \end{definition} Using the notion of mutual information, the above condition can be written as $\textsc{cmi}(W,{\mathcal{T}}\mid \mathcal{M})=0$, or equivalently, $\textsc{mi}(W,{\mathcal{T}})=\textsc{mi}(W,\mathcal{M})$.
 This suggests that the Markov blanket $\mathcal{M}$ contains all the information of ${\mathcal{T}}$ on $W$.

 \begin{definition} A Markov blanket is called a Markov boundary if none of its proper subset is a Markov blanket.
 In other words, a Markov boundary is a minimal Markov blanket. \end{definition} Markov boundary always exists.
 If $W \ind \mathcal{T}$, then $\emptyset$ is the Markov boundary.
 If no proper subset of $\mathcal{T}$ is a Markov blanket, then $\mathcal{T}$ is the Markov boundary.

 Even though Markov boundaries are minimal, in general they are not unique.
-For example, consider the causal directed acyclic graph in Fig. \ref{ff}.
+For example, consider the causal DAG in Fig. \ref{ff}.
 Variables $X,Y,Z$ take value in $\{0,1,2\}$, while $W$ takes value in $\{0,1\}$.
 Both $\{X,W\}$ and $\{Z,W\}$ are Markov boundaries of $Y$ (conditioned on $\{X,W\}$, either $Z$ or $Y$ only takes one value, which implies independence), but the probability that $(X,W)=(Z,W)$ is less than one.
 The multiplicity of Markov boundary also implies unfaithfulness (discussed below).

 Unlike the confounder triangle example in Section \ref{sec:introduction}, the two Markov boundaries of $Y$ in Fig. \ref{ff} do not coincide almost surely.
-However, $X$ and $\{Z,W\}$ are variation dependent in the sense that there exist $x,z,w$ ($x=2,z=0,w=0$) such that $\text{pr}(X=2)>0$, $\text{pr}(Z=0)>0$, but $\text{pr}(X=2,Z=0)=0$.
+However, $X$ and $\{Z,W\}$ are variation dependent in the sense that there exist $x,z,w$ ($x=2,z=0,w=0$) such that $\text{pr}(X=x)>0$, $\text{pr}(Z=z,W=w)>0$, but $\text{pr}(X=x,Z=z,W=w)=0$.
 This variation dependence is in fact an essential property of the multiplicity of Markov boundaries.

 \begin{lemma} Let $\Theta$ denote all Markov boundaries of $Y$ in $\mathcal{T}$, where $Y \notin \mathcal{T}$.
 Suppose that $X \in \mathop\cup\limits_{\mathcal{M} \in \Theta} \mathcal{M} \setminus \mathop\cap\limits_{\mathcal{M} \in \Theta} \mathcal{M} $, and $\mathcal{K} =\mathcal{T}\setminus \{X\}$.
 Then $X$ and $\mathcal{K}$ are variation dependent in that there exist $x\in \mathbb{X}, k\in \mathbb{K}$ such that $f(x)>0$, $f(k)>0$, but $f(x,k)=0$. \end{lemma}